mbjones/oci-datasets/README.md

 We can leverage the OCI Registry system to store data packages, at least replicas of public data packages.
 DataONE tracks the individual objects in a data package, including the data, scientific metadata, system metadata, and the package manifest (ORE), and each of these can be retrieved independently from the DataONE API.
 We also have a package download API, which supports downloading all of these components in a package format such as the BagIt format.
 We could leverage the OCI registries to store individual objects, or to store entire package directory structures in BagIt and other forms.

+I also just found that OCI images and artifacts can be read-only mounted as Kubernetes Volumes starting in k8s 1.33.
+See https://kubernetes.io/docs/concepts/storage/volumes/#image

 Below are some experiments in using the oras tool for uploading and downloading objects and packages from OCI.

 ## Uploading a BagIt directory as a package to GHCR: